 Some people will be living a seemingly charmed life when the worst things come calling.
 Sometimes the bad results are self inflicted.
 Sometimes not.
 Sometimes a person may be doing all the right things and all of a sudden some people decide to nail them on to a cross and hang them up for public view and humiliation.
 We know this.

-And, sadly, when they get close, some folks actually do go over the edge in a seemingly irrevocable way.
+And, sadly, some folks actually do go over the edge in a seemingly irrevocable way.
+They are either defeated or otherwise separated from the life they could be living.
 This essay is about those who return.
+These people survive challenges that seem worthy excuses for giving up on life.
 Those who make it back react differently than those who are permanently derailed.
-Often, it just seems permanent.
+Often, derailment just seems permanent.
 At some point the decision must be made to resist the strong winds that blow us back.
 Napoleon Hill says, “Remember that the “Kite” of Success generally rises AGAINST the wind of Adversity – not with it!”
 (Just a quick reminder that The Happy Rock Way allows you to define “success.”)
-If you are going to try defying gravity (I love that song) you are going to face the storm and be lifted instead of holding on and being battered.
+If you are going to try defying gravity (I love that song) you are going to face the storms and be lifted instead of holding on and being battered.
 Or letting go and being swept away.
 This is a pillar of The Happy Rock Way.

 When the storm is challenged and beaten the rewards and satisfaction are great.
 The growth can be astronomical.
 It is earned, however.
 This is not a comfy cozy method of growth.
 The eventual calm at the eye of the hurricane is worth the price.
 But if one escapes into substance abuse or other forms of escape from life we experience the pain without any gain.